w3f/polkadot-wiki/docs/kusama-timeline.md

 [Source](https://polkadot.network/kusamas-first-adventure/)

-On 4th January 2020, the Polkadot mainnet runtime, which was still at that time not live, was uploaded to the Kusama chain during a runtime upgrade.
-The mishap was due to a recent split apart of the Kusama logic from the Polkadot logic that was not properly named.
+On 4th January 2020, the Polkadot mainnet runtime, which at that time still wasn't live, was uploaded to the Kusama chain during a runtime upgrade.
+The mishap was due to a recent split of the Kusama logic from the Polkadot logic and that runtime was not properly named.
 This led to a halt of block production on the Kusama chain and bricked the chain entirely.

 The solution to the issue involved a rollback of the chain history before the problematic runtime upgrade took place.
 However, due to intricacies of the block production mechanism, it was also